-Distinguished from C. armstrongii, with which it apparently does not grow by the leaves which are > 20 mm wide.
-Celmisia semicordata has long been confused with C. coriacea, from C. semicordata, C. coriacea (a Fiordland and western Southland endemic) differs by the presence of a orange-brown medial stripe on the leaf, and by the more or less evenly hairy achenes (rather than glabrous or with hairs confined to the upper half of the achene)
+Distinguished from C. armstrongii, with which it apparently does not grow, by the leaves which are > 20 mm wide.
+Celmisia semicordata has long been confused with C. coriacea - from C. semicordata, C. coriacea (a Fiordland and western Southland endemic) differs by the presence of an orange-brown medial stripe on the leaf, and by the more or less evenly hairy achenes (rather than glabrous or with hairs confined to the upper half of the achene).

 November - February